Have you observed the word “really” being used in a bunch of tweets, that you’re patient enough to scroll down to see the final line?

 Did you check the memes?
 Get ready for a fall with lots of LOLs.

-We all know Elaichi is medicinal but taste yuck in Biriyani and sometimes gets nightmarish.
+We all know Elaichi is medicinal but tastes yuck in Biriyani and sometimes gets nightmarish.
 Swiggy got sassy and used the meme to talk about biriyani….errr…Elaichi.

 When the world is taking “Never Settle” tag too seriously, the brand was seen doing a wordplay with the “Really” meme.